knighthat/NoobHelper/README.md

 ## `noobhelper.command.*`
-- Wildcard to use all commands that are available
+- Wildcard to use all commands that are available.

+## `noobhelper.command.delete_chest`
+- Required to delete a death chest.

-## `noobhelper.command.[command]`
+## `noobhelper.command.reload`
-- Required to execute command to open certain GUIs.
+- Required to execute reload command.

 ## `noobhelper.equipment_replacement`
 - Requried to replace tool when it breaks.